-Working Papers
+Working Paper

-From Internet to Social Safety Net: The Policy Consequences of Online Participation in China Under review, with Junyan Jiang and Tianguang Meng
+From Internet to Social Safety Net: The Policy Consequences of Online Participation in China

+Conditionally accepted by Governance, with Junyan Jiang and Tianguang Meng

-In recent years, Internet-based platforms are increasingly being adopted by governments around the world to facilitate public engagement with citizens.
+Internet-based platforms are increasingly being used by governments around the world to facilitate public engagement with citizens.
 However, it remains an open question whether participation through these platforms can actually enable citizens to influence policies.
-We address this question by studying the patterns and consequences of online participation at a major electronic petition platform in China, a country with the world's largest Internet-using population.
-Content analysis of over 900,000 petitions reveals that a substantial share of them concern lower-class issues and are originated from less developed rural and suburban areas.
+We address this question by studying the patterns and consequences of online participation at a major electronic petition platform in China, a country with the world's largest Internetusing population.
+Content analysis of over 900,000 petitions reveals that a substantial share of them concern lowerclass issues and are originated from less developed rural and suburban areas.
 Linking variations in petition volumes to an original dataset of government policy priorities, we further show that online participation led governments to place greater emphasis on social welfare policies and to increase the coverage of a key low-income assistance program.
-These results suggest that online participation has the potential to improve the quality of governance even in an authoritarian regime.
+These results underscore the potential of online participation as an important mechanism to improve the quality of governance.

-Do Legal Rules Explain China's Economic Growth? with Amit Khandelwal, Suresh Naidu and Heiwai Tang
+Do Legal Rules Explain China's Economic Growth?

+with Amit Khandelwal, Suresh Naidu and Heiwai Tang